Butterfly Host Plants

 Host plant for the Baltimore Checkerspot butterfly.

-Baltimore checkerspot butterflies seek out turtlehead (above) for egg laying.
-But half-grown Baltimore checkerspot caterpillars often seek out Penstemon as a food source.
-'Husker Red' Penstemon has dark foliage and white to light pink flower spikes in June and July.
-It grows 30"-36" high.
+Baltimore Checkerspot butterflies seek out turtlehead (above) for egg laying.
+But half-grown Baltimore Checkerspot caterpillars often seek out Penstemon as a food source.
+Beardtongue grows 30" - 36" high and produces white to light pink flower spikes in June and July.
 Full sun or part shade.
 Deer resistant.

 Read our article on Baltimore Checkerspot butterflies.